-The Ranch Boots of Honor program is recognized as a quality program meeting the needs of the military veterans, active duty, and their dependents that live in our communities.
+The Ranch Boots of Honor program is recognized as a quality program meeting the needs of the military veterans, active duty, and their dependents.
 We are the only facility offering animal and equine assisted counseling services, as well as, therapeutic horseback riding and horsemanship in the southern region of the D/FW metroplex.
 We partner with other Veteran support/service groups and receive referrals from both Dallas and Fort Worth VA's, the Fort Worth Joint Reserve Base and Grand Prairie Armed Forces Reserve Center.
 Many Veteran families prefer to contact us independently for services to receive much needed assistance on a personal level.

 * Post Traumatic Stress Disorder (PTSD)

 * Loss of Interest

 Whether from combat trauma or another type of traumatic experience, our nervous system becomes hyperactive when triggered or activated.
 Unlike humans, the nervous system in other mammals can reset itself automatically after a traumatic event.
 Instead, the human brain automatically plans responses to everything we encounter, especially threatening events.
 While this can help reduce our vulnerability, it also re-traumatizes the nervous system and increases its sensitivity.
 We can learn from the horses.
 If they sense danger, they quickly assess the situation.
 Should danger exist, their instinct may be first to flee but then they will quietly resume grazing.
 They quickly return to enjoying life, taking it minute by minute.
 Horses can teach us how to manually regulate our nervous system.